ThomasNieto/dsc-resources/README.md

 (AOT) compilation is supported.

-The goals of the library is to facilitate C# devs to quickly create DSC resources without having to manually create CLIs and resource manifests.
+The goals of the library is to facilitate C# devs to quickly create DSC resources without having to manually create CLIs, JSON schema, and resource manifests.

 | Library | Description |
 | --- | --- |